ArgeNH/disney-app/README.md

 <!-- There are many great Disney Apps available on GitHub, however, I didn't find one that really suit my needs so I created this enhanced one.
 I want to create a Disney App that is easy to use and has a lot of features. -->

+You can see the demo [here](https://disney-app-kappa.vercel.app/)

+You can register on the site to use it and see each of its features [here](https://disney-app-kappa.vercel.app/register)

+You can log in on the site to use it and see each of its features [here](https://disney-app-kappa.vercel.app/login)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With